karthikchintala1/jasper2/_posts/2018/September 2018/2018-09-10-get-only-specific-types-from-list.markdown

     var result = new List<int>();
     foreach(var item in listOfObjects)
     {
-        if(item is int)
+        if (item is int)
           result.Add((int)item);
     }
     return result;
 }
 {% endhighlight %}

-But as we think through the list of objects is a List.
-So, there's no need of the for loop and additional result variable.
+But as we think through, the `listOfObjects` is a List.
+So, there's no need of the for loop and add it to result variable.
 We'll fine tune here using LINQ.

 Ignore the method signature.

+#### Solution 2

 {% highlight csharp %}
-return listOfItems.Select(a => {
+return listOfObjects.Select(a => {
         return new { success = a is int, val = a };
       })
       .Where(a => a.success) //filter only successful integers